 She received her MFA from the Department of Media Study at the State University of New York at Buffalo in 2006.

-Taking the form of experimental video, video installations, and cross-disciplinary practices, my work explores the dynamics of social structures, particularly in terms of a woman’s role within those hierarchies.
+Taking the form of experimental video, video installations, performance, design and cross-disciplinary practices, my work explores the dynamics of social structures, particularly in terms of a woman’s role within those hierarchies.
 The projects I create are rooted in a cultural understanding specific to my homeland of Korea, but are informed by moving between that history and my current experience of American culture.
 This exchange is a source of tension, as I invite the audience into images and spaces that often reference specific Korean symbols, rituals, and historical events, creating a dialogue that exposes the problematic constructions of identity and communication inherent when one is situated between two vastly different cultures.